How To Identify Most Common Retail Store Types

 9. Drug Stores

-Drug stores, exemplified by Walgreens and CVS, offer pharmaceuticals alongside a variety of convenience items like snacks, cosmetics, and over-the-counter medications.
-These stores are generally smaller, focusing both on fulfilling prescriptions and providing everyday essentials.
+Drug stores, exemplified by Walgreens and CVS, offer pharmaceuticals alongside various convenience items like snacks, cosmetics, and over-the-counter medications.
+These stores are generally smaller and focus on fulfilling prescriptions and providing everyday essentials.

 What to Look for: